sushrutmair/visagefrservice/README.md

 ### Can Visage.FR recognize faces in a video?

 Yes.
-For this to work, you would need to grab the frames of interest from the video (it can also be a live streaming video).
-Frames of interest are frames that contain faces you want to recognize.
+For this to work, you would need to grab the frames from the video (it can also be a live streaming video).
 Send those frames (as images) to Visage.FR and you are done!
+When matches are found, Visage.FR also gives you the location of matched faces in the video.
+You can use something like OpenCV or PIL to draw bounding boxes on those faces in the video stream!